About the journal

 In particular, the journal is devoted to the publication of studies dealing with sex and gender differences in all human diseases and it is addressed to clinical researchers, pharmacologists, decision-makers and health professionals.

-Hence, it includes the following materials: editorials, narrative or systematic reviews, original articles and brief communications as well as special articles in areas such as health policy, ethics and health care delivery.
+Hence, it includes the following materials: editorials, narrative or systematic reviews, original articles, commentaries and brief communications as well as special articles in areas such as health policy, ethics and health care delivery.

 It is published by Il Pensiero Scientifico Editore with not conditioning sponsorship of Novartis.

 Conflicts of interest, authorship, ethical aspects.
 In general, the journal makes reference to the document of the International Committee of Medical Journal Editors (ICMJE).
 This is a constantly updated position statement.
 A letter is required to ensure that the work is unpublished, to confirm the transfer of literary ownership of the article to the publishing house, to declare the absence of conflicts of interest and to suggest the section of the journal in which the author would like to have the work published.
 In the case of articles signed by several authors, a declaration is required stating the individual contribution made to the preparation of the article.
 All authors must have contributed to the conception of the content and the latest revision.

 Conflicts of interest.
 Particular attention should be paid to the declaration of the possible existence of economic conflicts of interest.
 The latter, in fact, if expressed, do not constitute grounds for penalisation in the evaluation of the work.
 On the contrary, should the editors or reviewers determine the existence of potentially conflicting interests (participation in satellite symposia or involvement in research projects) not declared by one or more authors, this may constitute a reason for rejecting the publication proposal.